-Unless waived by the Associate Dean for Academic Affairs based upon extraordinary circumstances, as determined in his/her sole discretion, students must take all required courses during the academic terms and in the sequence as set forth in § XII.E or XII.F herein (as determined by the cohort status upon admission).
+Unless waived by the Associate Dean for Academic Affairs based upon extraordinary circumstances, as determined in his/her sole discretion, students must take all required courses during the academic terms and in the sequence as set forth in § XIII.E or XIII.F herein (as determined by the cohort status upon admission).

-In the fall, full-time students shall take Legal Communication I (2 hours); Legal Research I (1 hour); Legal Foundations I (No Credit); Civil Procedure I (3 hours); Torts I (3 hours); Contracts and Sales I (3 Credits); and Property I (3 Credits); In the spring, each course will continue with Legal Communication II (2 hours); Legal Research II (1 hour), Civil Procedure II (3 hours); Torts II (3 hours); Contracts and Sales II (3 hours); Torts II (3 hours); Contracts and Sales II (3 hours); and Property II (3 hours).
+In the fall, full-time students shall take Legal Communication I (2 hours); Legal Research I (1 hour); Legal Foundations I (No Credit); Civil Procedure I (3 hours); Torts I (3 hours); Contracts and Sales I (3 Credits); and Property I (3 Credits); In the spring, each course will continue with Legal Communication II (2 hours); Legal Research II (1 hour), Civil Procedure II (3 hours); Torts II (3 hours); Contracts and Sales II (3 hours); and Property II (3 hours).
 Students with a cumulative GPA of 2.320 or below shall take Legal Foundations II (No Credit), a course that is elective for all other first-year students.